Top tips for writing the perfect business requirements document

 The foundation of a successful project is a well-written business requirements document (BRD).
-The BRD describes the problems the project is trying to solve and the required outcomes necessary to deliver value.
+The BRD describes the problems the project is trying to solve and what outcomes the project needs to achieve.

 When done well, the business requirements document directs the project and keeps everyone on the same page.
 However, requirements documentation can easily become unclear and disorganized, which can quickly send a project off track.